Culwalla Homestead: Description

 The timber verandah has tapered posts, simple classical inspired capitals and scalloped timber valances.
 The front verandah is reached by a flight of rendered masonry steps having the remains of cast iron bootscrapers on either side.
 The front and return facades appear to retain their original colour schemes of ochre coloured walls and Venetian red joinery.

 The main front rooms have french windows at the sides surmounted by cedar ogee pattern panels above.
 All reveals of doorways are panelled to correspond with the panelling of the doors.
 The front door, D1, is 5 panelled, the upper panels now glazed.
 It appears to be an Edwardian period replacement.
 Internal doors are 4 panelled with panels at matching levels in the reveals.
 The doors to the rear verandah are 6 panelled flush beaded type.

 Windows are generally 12 pane double hung type but panelled inside to the floor.
 There are french doors to the side verandahs which have wide architraves reaching to the picture rail line the space below to the head being infilled by a cedar board of ogee pattern.
 All windows have cedar splayed reveals and most are of the colonial twelve paned pattern.
 Windows to the two front rooms have cedar panels extending twelve paned pattern.
 Windows to the two front rooms have cedar panels extending from the sill to the floor.

 All chimney pieces are cedar fluted with roundels except one which is white marble.
 Three chimney pieces have roundels at the corners and fluting with wide simple mantle shelf.
 The largest front room has a white marble chimney piece with classical console brackets.
 All fireplaces have elegant cast iron inserts and grates.

 All cedar to the main rooms is polished including skirtings and architraves.

 Modifications and dates

-These appear confined to the receiling of the rear rooms, verandahs and part enclosure of verandahs.
+These appear confined to the re-roofing of the rear rooms, verandahs and part enclosure of verandahs.
 The south east box room has been converted into a bathroom dating from about c.
 1960.
 There is evidence to suggest that the box rooms, kitchen wing and verandah at the rear have been partly or completely rebuilt at a time about c.
 1900 or later.